 …and much more!

-OAE will provide trainings throughout the year (many on the topics listed above), please check the website for dates, times and topics.
+OSE hosts the Annual Student Organization Leadership Conference in the fall and will provide trainings throughout the year (many on the topics listed above), please check the website for dates, times and topics.

 Check out the great resources on our website!
 Know what is going on in our office and find some useful information!
 If there is a resource you are looking for, but can’t find, please contact us and we will work to include it.
 If you are asking the question, chances are many other clubs are too!

-Communication from OAE
+Communication from OSE